Tag: Trump

 Not for him the rituals of grief.
 He is too consumed by rage and resentment.
 He interrupted his holidaying schedule at Mar-a-Lago only briefly, for a visit to a hospital where some of the shooting victims were treated.
 He posed afterward for a grinning thumbs-up photo op.
 Pain at another’s heartbreak—that emotion is for losers, apparently.

 I don’t think there was even that much thought involved.
-I think he completely forgot what he was there for, because there’s not room in … Read the rest
+I think he completely forgot what he was there for, because there’s not room in his brain for both concern for himself and the details of what just happened to other people.

 That was just one of many deranged tweets from “the president” today.
 He’s more bonkers than ever, he’s more self-obsessed than ever, he’s as recklessly indifferent to the fate of the country and the world as ever.
 He’s also very very cross.